Skip to Content

 Fern Glade, Burnie

 The easy Fern Glade walk just outside Burnie is one of Tasmania’s 60 Great Short Walks.
 The short trail follows the banks of the Emu River as it weaves through towering tree ferns.
 If you visit at dawn or dusk, you may see the resident platypus!
-The walk only takes about 20 minutes, but there’s a picnic area if you want to stay longer.
+It is one of my picks for the best places to see wildlife in Tasmania.

 Hellyer’s Road Distillery, Burnie